Atoms

 Quickly compose interfaces without fighting with pre-built component constraints.

-Atoms vs Full Components
+Atoms vs full components

 Atoms